-Artificial Intelligence in Games: A Perfect Couple
+Artificial Intelligence in Video Games: A Perfect Couple

 There are applications for artificial intelligence in gaming that go beyond making in-game opponents more cunning and NPCs more responsive.
 Check out some of the current and potential use cases for AI in the gaming industry.

 The gaming industry is a remarkably thriving space.
 The numbers speak for themselves.
 The market is projected to be worth $90 billion by 2020.

 This industry was always “married” to technological advances.
 From the first rudimentary games like Pong, invented over 50 years ago, to advanced VR games of the modern day, enabling incredible emersion through hardware like haptic suits.
 It has always been a race to build better, more immersive, and more entertaining games.

 But the products of the video game industry are just as much about the software as they are about the hardware.
 Innovations in the gaming industry are a blend of both.
 That’s why everyone who played their fair of video games (or still does) is not alien to the concept of AI.
 For gamers, AI has always meant the way the game responds to their interactions.
 Gamers don’t want characters blindly surrendering to them during a match or non-player characters (NPCs) staring blankly at a wall.
 AI could make or break the game.